Skip to product information

 This choice of processing also has a beautiful complementarity to the pacamara cultivar that Rigo grows.
 The buttery texture and rich flavor density of the pacamara is highlighted with the fruity notes generated by the processing.

-The best part?
 The end result has a clean and bright taste stucture, with transparent fruity flavours.

 This is a certified killer on espresso or filter preparation